maureenmwangi/quizboard/README.md

 + [Licence](#licence)

 ## Description
 <p>This is  a website that shows a quiz form.It contains users stories and some sample questions.
-Here is a link of the description image</p>
+Here is a link of the description image url(https://www.figma.com/file/wt7JBmXoBBkfslf0Of2dAk/quizboard?node-id=0%3A1)</p>

 ## Installation